 More problematically, where it dried it pooled in places and created bubbles and an even surface.
 It would never be usable for laying track onto.

 Not a great start.

-Polystyrene can be easily cut and is really easy to shape and while I didn’t expect to use the same tool, I was expecting it to be relatively trouble free.
+Polystyrene can be easily cut and is really easy to shape and while I didn’t expect to use the same tool, I was expecting it to be relatively trouble-free.

-This turned out not to the case.
+This turned out not to be the case.

 I tried cutting straight and curved lines through the material.
-But even with a sharp, brand new, knife the material tore at the edge.
+But even with a sharp, brand-new, knife, the material tore at the edge.
 Maybe it’s the material the fibreboard is made from fibres glued together and these separate when the knife is drawn through them but whatever the reason it left horrid cuts.

 I simply wouldn’t be usable if you wanted to cut vertical edges such as harbour or canal banks.